jeyasri-s2/cmpe257_StockAnalysis/README.md

-# Cmpe257_StockAnalysis
-This repository will contain all notebooks created for Stock analysis Project
+# Project: Stock Market Prediction Using Stock and Stock News Data

 1. Identify the top 3 sector
 > From the historical stock market data, we have identified the largest sectors by volume of stocks